 Are you aware of the level of pollution in the water today?
 Heavy metal contamination in drinking water poses a threat to humans and is often the root cause of various severe health issues such as cancer and organ damage.
-The presence of heavy metals cannot be seen with naked eyes but can be detected with a water test.
+The presence of heavy metals cannot be seen with the naked eye but can be detected with a water test.
 Heavy metals are a slow poison to your health as they don’t have any immediate effects on your body.

 What are Heavy Metals?

 Heavy metals are metallic elements that are toxic and have a high density, specific gravity, or atomic weight.
 They are found naturally in the earth’s crust, but due to indiscriminate human activities, their geochemical and biochemical balance has drastically changed and they enter our drinking water supply.

 There are some essential heavy metals that the human body requires in trace amounts such as Cobalt, copper, zinc, and manganese but the excessive amount can be detrimental to your health.

 Exactly how risky a metal is can depend on several factors, including the dose and means of exposure.
 However, certain heavy metals are of grave concern as they can harm different organs even at low exposure levels.

 Harmful effects of heavy metals on the Human Body

 The human body can’t discharge these metals and they continue amassing inside the body.
 It doesn’t have a prompt impact on the body, however, can bring about major long-lasting issues a large portion of them influencing the brain.
 It can bring about reduced mental and central nervous function.
 It also causes harm to the lungs, liver, kidneys, and other vital organs.
 Heavy metals are also known as carcinogens that can cause cancer.

 Enters through the leaching of soil because of acid rain, coal consumption, and industrial, household, and mining waste.
 Mercury in drinking water can cause damage to the nervous system and kidneys.

-Lead in the drinking water usually comes from the corrosion of old pipes.
-The presence of lead in the drinking water can cause damage to the kidney, nervous system, and learning difficulties.
+Lead in drinking water usually comes from the corrosion of old pipes.
+The presence of lead in drinking water can cause damage to the kidney, and nervous system, and learning difficulties.